Travelling with Food Allergies: The Ultimate Holiday Checklist

 Some key must-haves:

-• Carry all medication in hand luggage and never in the hold.
+• Carry all allergy medications in hand luggage and never store them in the hold.
+Your medications should be to hand at all times.

-• 🧊 Insulated pouches help protect adrenaline auto-injectors from heat.
+• 🧊 Insulated pouches help protect adrenaline auto-injectors from extreme temperatures.

-• 🧼 Antibacterial wipes to clean tray tables, cutlery, and surfaces.
+• 🧼 Antibacterial wipes are handy to clean tray tables, cutlery, hands and surfaces.

 • 📱 Save emergency numbers, phrases, and local hospital addresses on your phone or write them down.